seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/README.md

 This is an addon extension for [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) currently in development.

-> Please note: This extension is still being tested as WooCommerce Subscribe All the Things is still in development.
+> Please note: While this extension may be ready to use publically, WooCommerce Subscribe All the Things is still in beta and may change.

 The goal of the extension is to provide additional subscription options, allowing you to add a sign-up fee and/or a free trial to the subscription options.